It gets hard sometimes…

 Here are just a few:

-• I drink freshly ground black coffee each morning on my verandah with my husband Scott.
+- I drink freshly ground black coffee each morning on my verandah with my husband.
 A new routine I look forward to every day.

-I will wrap up by saying that Scott is doing absolutely amazingly.
+I will wrap up by saying that my husband is doing absolutely amazingly.

 He is walking with minimal pain.
 If you didn’t know he had sustained the injury, you would never guess what he went through.